POS System vs Cash Register: Why Most Businesses Need a POS

 Pro tip: Use a POS system to create and print barcode labels and create purchase orders.

-Best for Ease of Use: POS
+Ease of Use: POS Systems Win

-A cash register’s functionality is very basic compared to a POS system, so it appears at first that there are fewer things to learn.
-However, programming departments, tax values, and receipt layout is not as intuitive as with a POS.
-You’ll need to be comfortable reading a manual and following a detailed series of button sequences to program your register.
-Depending on your register brand, you may or may not have access to live customer support.
+A cash register’s functionality is very basic compared to a POS system, so at first it might appear that there are fewer things to learn.
+However, programming departments, tax values, and receipt layout are not as intuitive as you would get with a POS.

 Need sharp-looking receipts?
 See our ranking of the best thermal receipt printers for small businesses.